Restaurant Technology

-Why we test our menu platform like a QA team tests banking software
+Why we test menus like banking software

 A wrong price on your digital menu does not crash the app.
 It just costs you money.
 Here is how we apply independent QA methodology to catch the failures that matter most to restaurants.